 I did my PhD at Birkbeck in London on analytical philosophy of mind and principles of explanation in the human sciences.
 Before that I studied political philosophy at York and Peace Studies at Bradford.
 I came to Manchester as lecturer in sociology in 2004.
 In 2015 I was professor of Media Arts, Aesthetics and Narration at the University of Skövde in Sweden and in Spring of that year I was visiting Professorial Fellow of the Digital Cultures Research Programme of the Australian Research Council University at Flinders University in Adelaide..

-My current research explores intersections of media technologies, human sensoria and narrative practices.
+My research develops theory at the intersections of media technologies, human sensoria and narrative practices.
 I am interested in how varieties of subjectively meaningful experience relate to shifting modalities of social power.
-My publications have explored these issues in relation to video game aesthetics, the history of visual media, and the politics of technology design.
-I'm actively involved in several international research networks that develop these interests.
+My publications have explored these issues in relation to the idea of a politics of technology design, the role of form and meaning in digital aesthetics, and the place of the senses in critical theory.
+I'm actively involved in several international research networks that share and develop these interests.